 Popular and sunny countries such as Croatia, Turkey and Morocco are ideal destinations to spend your summer holiday.
 These destinations are often booked last minute, for example when the Dutch weather disappoints.
 Often, it is not considered that infectious diseases such as Jaundice (Hepatitis A) still prevail in these countries.
 A vaccination protects you.
 Please prepare your journey well and check our Travel advice by destination.

 Travel advice Foreign Affairs

 The Dutch Ministry of Foreign Affairs travel advice helps you prepare for safety risks during your stay abroad.
 The advice, for example, tells you which regions are safe and to which regions you should not travel.
-Sometimes there are security risks.
-If this is the case, please be alert or, preferably, only travel to the country concerned if genuinely necessary.
-The Dutch Ministry of Foreign Affairs has set up a new central telephone number for travellers, which can be reached 24/7.
-Please call: +31247247247.
+The Dutch Ministry of Foreign Affairs has a telephone number for travellers, which can be reached 24/7: +31247247247.